 Do you know your Indian spices?
-Supermarkets outside India often sell little jars vaguely labeled ‘curry masala,’ the contents of which are used to imbue a generic ‘Indian’ flavor to the dish under preparation.
-However, each Indian spice serves a specific purpose, often related to both health and taste.
+Supermarkets around the world often sell little jars vaguely labeled ‘curry powder,’ the contents of which are used to imbue a generic ‘Indian’ flavor to the dish being prepared.
+However, as you will no doubt learn when you visit India, each Indian spice serves a specific purpose, often related to both health and taste.
 Consider this a basic guide: Indian Spices Explained!

 Indian Spices Decoded

 A Glossary of the Most Important Indian Spices Used :

 This yellow powder is a staple in dishes across North India and South India, and yellow lentils are further colored with a pinch of it.
 While it’s the powder which comes in use most to flavor the cuisine in India, the root form is ground into a paste and used as a ‘facepack’ for brides and grooms before their wedding day, since turmeric also lends the skin a healthy glow.
 An entire ceremony revolves around it!

 While cooking, if you nick yourself while chopping, sprinkle a tad of turmeric on the gash to stop the blood flow – it’s an antiseptic!

 This flavorful spice traces its roots back to India.
 Cinnamon comes from the bark of an evergreen tree and is used to give both an aroma and taste to a dish.
 It is generally used in pulao (a rice dish), biriyani (a rice dish) and often forms the ‘tadka’ or basic concoction of spices, seeds, onion and tomato for heavy lentil dishes, such as chickpeas and black beans.
 Cut off a small chunk and pop in hot oil as you begin cooking.